 12 questions to ask when hiring a global payroll provider

-Not surprisingly, many multinationals outsource their payroll management to a global payroll provider.
+There are challenges related to time zones, language and cultural differences, and regionally specific regulations that affect payroll delivery.
+Unsurprisingly, many multinationals outsource their payroll management to global payroll service providers.
 These providers can keep businesses compliant with local labour and tax laws, create efficiencies and cost savings through consolidation, and provide other benefits.

-That said, not all global payroll providers are created equal.
-Some specialise in a specific region, while others have a more global footprint.
-Some can provide authoritative advice, while others do not, meaning you’ll have to hire additional consultants to lower your payroll risks.
+That said, not all global payroll providers are created equally.
+Some specialise in a specific region, while others have a worldwide footprint.
+Some provide authoritative advice, while others do not, meaning you’ll have to hire additional consultants to lower your payroll risks.
 And of course, they offer different payroll platforms and implementation plans.

 1. Do you actually process the payroll?

-This is an important question in an industry where many global payroll providers don’t directly process payrolls but instead outsource the work to local providers.
-This arrangement can cause inefficiencies that may negatively affect the client’s service, including hindering the client’s ability to speak directly with an expert who’s running a local payroll.
+This is an important question in an industry where many global payroll providers do not directly process payrolls but instead outsource the work to local providers.
+While this model can extend geographic reach, it may also create inefficiencies, communication gaps and inconsistent service delivery, including limiting a client’s ability to speak directly with the expert responsible for running the local payroll.

-2. Do your advisors offer payroll compliance information and other guidance related to the countries I’m operating in and the countries I’m considering expanding into?
+2. Do your advisors provide payroll compliance information and guidance for the countries where I operate - and those I may expand into?

 3. Do you offer employer of record (EOR) services?